How Narcan Works

 How much does Narcan cost?

 Prices vary depending on insurance coverage, but many pharmacies offer it for free or at reduced cost.
-Community organizations and public health departments in Stearns County distribute naloxone at no charge during outreach events and through harm reduction programs.
+Community organizations distribute naloxone at no charge during outreach events and through harm reduction programs.

 Do you need a prescription to carry Narcan?